 - Telegram: Split topic

-Adding DSMR Reader to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the DSMR Reader integration to your Home Assistant instance, use this My button:

 DSMR Reader can be auto-discovered by Home Assistant.
-If an instance was found, it will be shown as “Discovered”, which you can select to set it up right away.
+If an instance was found, it will be shown as Discovered.
+You can then set it up right away.

 It is most advisable to not use the “total” and “daily” sources.
 The regular “reading” sensors provide the most stable source of data for Home Assistant to use.
 These MQTT values are part of the “Telegram: Split topic” MQTT values within DSMR Reader, so make sure to enable them.